ChanelZM/performance-matters/AUDIT.md

 ## JavaScript
 ### How it was
-Bootstrap didn't load external scripts but local scripts in the folder.
-Plus they didn't put a defer on the scripts.
+Just like the CSS, the scripts aren't loaded with a CDN.
+There is also possibility that the scripts interrupt content loading although they are placed at the bottom of the HTML file.

 ###### The code
 ```html